synanetics/synfhir-store/docs/windows.md

   The name and password are what the Model FHIR Proxy will use when connecting to the database.

 ### Configuring the Model FHIR Proxy to connect to Postgres
-In PG Admin:
+In pgAdmin:

-1. Select the fhirstore database and [Open the PG Admin Query Tool](https://www.pgadmin.org/docs/pgadmin4/latest/query_tool.html)
+1. Select the fhirstore database and [Open the pgAdmin Query Tool](https://www.pgadmin.org/docs/pgadmin4/latest/query_tool.html)

 2. In the Query Tool window, copy and paste the SQL from the run/windows/db/schema directory and click the [Execute/Refresh](https://www.pgadmin.org/docs/pgadmin4/latest/query_tool_toolbar.html#query-execution) button.

-3. Go back to the repo folder and change open run/proxy.env
+3. Go back to the repo folder open run/proxy.env

 4. Find the setting called PG_CONNECTION - it will look similar to this: `PG_CONNECTION=postgresql://iamonfhir:[PASSWORD]@[DB_HOST]:[DB_HOST_PORT]/fhirstore`